 Journal of Ancient Chinese Arts and Crafts (JACAC) is an international scholarly journal published by MSPL.
 JACAC impliments peer-reviewed, open access policy for original articles, and is published twice a year in both print and online formats.

 JACAC is an academic platform dedicated to promoting the culture of ancient Chinese arts and crafts, including painting, sculpture, calligraphy, handicrafts and more.
-The main goal of JACAC is to share the culture, thought and theory of ancient Chinese arts and crafts, disseminate ancient brilliant achievements, promote the study of ancient culture, and strive to be a leading authority in these fields.
-JACAC focuses primarily on academic research rather than profit-making
+The main goal of JACAC is to share the culture, thought and theory of ancient Chinese arts and crafts, disseminate ancient brilliant achievements, promote the study of ancient culture, and strive to be a leader in these fields.
+In addition, JACAC is also a digital platform that promotes academic research and exchange.

 Open Access